A Travel Price Comparison for Families, Couples, and Backpackers Riga vs. Geneva for Nightlife, Backpackers, Attractions, and Food

 Geneva

-Many visitors explore the old town while visiting Riga.
+There are many historical things to see in the old town of Riga.
 The old town is filled with cobblestone streets and charming architecture.
 The city is less touristy than many places in Europe so you can usually avoid the large crowds and enjoy a peaceful walk.
 During the evening you'll find the area turns into an entertainment district with many clubs and bars.

-Geneva has an old town worth visiting.
+Plenty of visitors enjoy exploring the old town in Geneva.
 The Old Town offers a number of charming streets where you can wander as well as historical buildings including St. Pierre Cathedral.

 Riga